The Revenue Blog /

 - Anu Krishnakumar, VP, Global Sales Operations, Smartbear

 The group discussed how exactly they measure the accuracy of their sales forecasts.
 Here’s what they had to say.
-You can also watch the full recording at any time, here.
+You can also watch the full recording on the essential sales forecasting accuracy KPIs at any time, here.

 1. Annual forecast vs. quarterly results

-Victoria Moss, VP, Revenue Operations at Greenhouse recommends that at the end of each quarter you re-examine your annual forecast through the lens of the quarterly results.
+Victoria Moss, VP, Revenue Operations at Greenhouse recommends that at the end of each quarter you re-examine your annual revenue or sales forecast through the lens of the quarterly results.

-Check and see if your yearly goals are still attainable, or if you will surpass them.
+Check and see if your yearly revenue or sales goals are still attainable, or if you will surpass them.
 Regardless of the outcome, this will either prevent an end-of-the-year scramble to make goal, or give support, onboarding, and/or success teams a chance to prepare for additional users.

 2. Forecast by region and/or product group